 NMR-Lipoprofile: Just looking at total cholesterol, LDL, HDL and triglyerides doesn’t give us the full story.
 You need this more comprehensive test that also looks at the size and density of your cholesterol molecules.

 C-Reactive Protein: This test measures inflammation by looking at a protein in the blood.
 It tells us your body’s overall level of inflammation, especially in your blood vessels.

 Hemoglobin A1c: This test tells us how high your blood sugar has been over the last several months.
 Keeping blood sugar low over time is key to preventing heart and other diseases.
 Elevated blood sugar is fast becoming known as a major cause of heart disease.

 Fibrinogen: This is a protein that tells us how easily your blood will clot.
 It should be relatively low, and it can be changed with diet and natural cholesterol lowering agents, too.

 Insulin: Insulin is a hormone that pulls sugar into the cells to be used by the body.
 If it’s too high, this signifies a danger of not only heart disease but also diabetes (which in turn leads to heart disease).
 Insulin goes up before blood sugar does, and many doctors only look at blood sugar, not insulin.
 This is backwards because by the time blood sugar goes up; insulin has been high for a while and creates inflammation.

 You can lower cholesterol naturally by using the following natural remedies for high cholesterol:

-- Niasafe is a non-flushing form of niacin that can lower VLDL (another “bad” form of cholesterol), triglycerides, total cholesterol, and LDL cholesterol.
+Non-flushing forms of niacin can lower VLDL (another “bad” form of cholesterol), triglycerides, total cholesterol, and LDL cholesterol.

 You can lower cholesterol naturally by using the above natural remedies for cholesterol, addressing diet and inflammation (by decreasing sugar and simple carb intake) and staying fit.